KShivendu/awesome-vectordb/best-practices.md

 1. Qdrant
 - Qdrant OSS: Expand from [Docs](https://qdrant.tech/documentation/concepts/snapshots/#snapshots-for-the-whole-storage)
 - Qdrant Cloud: https://qdrant.tech/documentation/cloud/backups/#self-service-backups
+- Lastly, you can create qdrant collections from existing collections using the `init_from` param

 2. Pinecone
 - Create collection (static copy of your index that only consumes storage) for your index.
 Expand from [Docs](https://docs.pinecone.io/docs/back-up-indexes#create-a-backup-using-a-collection)